okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-pwd-recovery-mfa/java/integrationsteps.md

 ### Step 1: User clicks forgot password link

 The password recovery flow begins when the user clicks the **Forgot your password?** link on your app's sign-in page.
-Create a **Forgot your password?** link that directs the user to a reset my password form, such as the following example:

 <div class="common-image-format">